• Home

 Use Frozen Peaches-

 If you don’t feel like peeling and slicing peaches then you can use frozen peaches!
 Just let them thaw completely before making your cobbler.
 You also may want to check and see if there is sugar added to your frozen peaches.
 If there is you can cut down the brown sugar from 1/4 cup to 2-3 Tbsp so that your cobbler doesn’t end up overly sweet!
+I don’t recommend using canned peaches because they tend to be soft and don’t hold up well to baking.

 Use Bisquick for the Topping-